📦 Same day dispatch | 🫰 Money back guarantee | 4.8🌟 Trustpilot | 🌱 Carbon neutral shipping |

 Another alternative is refill stores, an increasingly popular method of shopping.

 At refill stores you fill your own reusable bottles with oat milk eliminating carton waste.
+Although it's worth checking beforehand as not all refill stores offer oat milk.

 The environmental impact of oat milk cartons